suman0013/NH_FE/NAMAHATTA_SENAPOTI_ENHANCEMENT_PLAN.md

 4. **Rollback Plan**: Have rollback scripts ready

 ### Transaction Management
-- All namhatta creation with multiple devotees should be atomic
+- All namahatta creation with multiple devotees should be atomic
 - Use database transactions to ensure consistency
 - Proper error handling and rollback mechanisms